jdp/redisent/README.markdown

 Because [Credis_Sentinel](Sentinel.php) will create [Credis_Cluster](Cluster.php) objects using the *"getCluster"* or *"createCluster"* methods, additional parameters can be passed.

-First of all there's the *"readOnMaster"* flag.
+First of all there's the *"write_only"* flag.
 You can also define the number of replicas.
 And finally there's a *"selectRandomSlave"* option.

 The *"selectRandomSlave"* flag is used in setups for masters that have multiple slaves.
 The Credis_Sentinel will either select one random slave to be used when creating the Credis_Cluster object or to pass them all and use the built-in hashing.